 Automated Assistant Search Results and More Takeaways

-There are a number of things that the Google Automated Assistant can do.
+There are several things that the Google Automated Assistant can do.

 Finding ways to show search results is the focus of this patent, but it is also worth looking at some of the other features involving the automated assistant.